Friendship Houses and Gardens

 Him and I went to school together and then moved to the same city for studying.
 I became a property developer while he became a garden landscape designer.
 We got busier and started speaking and seeing each other less and less frequently.
 Today we maybe meaningfully see each other once a year, if that.
 But that’s enough for me to think we’re close but not for him.
 The core difference is I think we had different mental models of what it meant to have a close friendship.

 A mutual friend of ours said it best.
-He said that to me I think of friendship like a property person so a friendship is like a house.
+He said that to me I think of friendship like a property person so a friendship is like a house that you’re building together.
 You spend time with someone and over enough time and deep and meaningful interactions, you’ve built an emotional connection.
 Each interaction is like a brick that is added to that relationship and forms the foundations of it to build a house.
 You can leave for periods of time and come back and still have the walls of the house standing and the relationship in the same position as you left it.

 Time and work had been spent building the walls upto this height and the foundation is strong enough to withstand not adding more bricks to it for periods of time without affecting it.
 This is why I can sometimes not see someone for many years but the moment we’re in the same place it clicks and was like nothing had ever changed.